ArtrixTech/DynaGammy/README.md

 ## Usage
 The app appears maximized the first time you start it.
 On subsequent starts, it's minimized in the system tray.
 This can be changed by setting "wnd_show_on_startup" to *true* in the config.

-The window is shown by clicking on the tray icon.
+The window is shown or hidden by clicking on the tray icon.
 In some configurations you might need to double click.
 You can close it by pressing *Esc* when it's focused.

 The first "Auto" checkbox activates automatic brightness.
 The following sliders will be revealed (scroll or expand the window to see them all):
 - **Range**: minimum and maximum brightness.